Wednesday, 27 November 2024

 The ACTING PRESIDENT (Jeff Bourman): Order!
 Mr Ettershank, I have noticed a bit of this going on.
 These things should be through the Chair.
 Have at it with what you want to say, but rather than having a conversation across the chamber – and it is not just you; I have noticed it happening across the chamber – through the Chair, please.

+David ETTERSHANK: Thank you, Acting President Bourman.
+I take on board that advice and will endeavour to do better.
 I have spoken with representatives of the staff who actually work in the VCAA, and absolutely there are major problems with that organisation.
 There is dysfunctionality.
-There is rock bottom morale.
+There is rock-bottom morale.
 There is a huge problem with excessive casualisation and systemic dysfunctionality, so I do not think there is any disagreement from our point of view.
 That is why I started my contribution by indicating that I think it is great that you have brought this forward.
 There does need to be action taken, and I think there is an expectation in the Victorian community amongst parents, amongst students and amongst teachers that action will be taken.
-The question is: what is that appropriate course of action?
+The question is: what is the appropriate course of action?

 I do not know enough to be able to say what the workload or otherwise of the ombudsperson or the Ombudsman is, but I think it is fairly clear that we need a process that can be done independently, can be done transparently and can be done promptly, such that we can go into the next VCE exam round with a level of confidence that all of those people who will be affected by it know that it is going to be done properly.

-In terms of the undertakings that we have received from the government and from the Premier’s office and from the government representatives who have spoken this afternoon, there are certain elements to a process that is being proposed that we are supportive of.
+I am almost loath to use the expression ‘root-and-branch review’ because I did get into trouble for referring to bus routes.
+I do not want to upset Ms Terpstra any further than I already have.
+But in terms of the undertakings that we have received from the government and from the Premier’s office and from the government representatives who have spoken this afternoon, there are certain elements to a process that is being proposed that we are supportive of.
 The first one of those is that there will be a thorough systemic review, a root-and-branch independent review – please do not hit me, Ms Terpstra – that will get to the bottom, I hope I can say ‘bottom’, of the problems within the VCAA, because that is long overdue.
 This is the third year in a row, so there needs to be a thorough investigation.
 But investigations that are done in the dark are not as good as investigations where you can see both the process and the outcome, and so there is also an undertaking from this government that the review process will have a high level of transparency, in terms of both the review process and also the subsequent change process.
 There is also an undertaking from the government that there will be a public release of the report at the conclusion of that investigation.

 In case I did not mention it – also I think it is really important – in terms of that review, it will be at arm’s length.
 It is an independent review.
 It is not the Department of Education or the VCAA looking at itself.
-And then finally, there will be an independent monitor appointed to ensure that those changes are applied correctly, professionally, in the next VCE round, so that there can be a level of confidence that this is not going to happen again.
-On the basis of those undertakings from government, Legalise Cannabis Victoria (LCV) will be opposing the motion, primarily because this appears to be suitably accurate, it is timely and it fits the criteria to addressing this.
+And then, finally, there will be an independent monitor appointed to ensure that those changes are applied correctly, professionally, in the next VCE round, so that there can be a level of confidence that this is not going to happen again.
+On the basis of those undertakings from government, Legalise Cannabis Victoria (LCV) will be opposing the motion, primarily because this appears to be suitably accurate, it is timely and it fits the criteria for addressing this.
 And I am sorry –

 David ETTERSHANK: Well, I think it is very disappointing.
 I am going to just answer that response.
-I mean, the opposition are very keen to slag the progressive crossbench when we are voting against them, but they are not so sort of unhappy when we are voting with them –
+I mean, the opposition are very keen to slag the progressive crossbench when we are voting against them, but they are not so unhappy when we are voting with them –

 David ETTERSHANK: it is just that we do not do it enough.
 And maybe if there were better and more thoughtful resolutions that were brought to this chamber by the opposition we would support them, because we have supported them on their merits.
 On that basis, LCV will be opposing the motion, and we look forward to a good, thorough and transparent process that will result in a VCE next year that is not marred as this one has been.